marcinsaj/ONE-Nixie-Clock/examples/iot-arduino-nano-33-iot/01-IoT-Arduino-Cloud-Backlight-Control/readme.md

 - thingProperties.h

-Copy all files into one folder "IoT-ONC-Backlight-Control" open "arduino-secrets.h" and "thingProperties.h" edit the required informations:
+Copy all files into one folder "IoT-ONC-Backlight-Control" open "arduino-secrets.h" and "thingProperties.h" and edit the required informations:

 - #define SECRET_SSID "type here your wifi network name"
 - #define SECRET_PASS "type here your wifi password"